alexcarron/recreational-activity-generator/README.md

 # Recreational Activity Generator
-A Node JS console application that generators a recreational activity for you to do based on your preferences
+A node.js command line application that generators a recreational activity for you to do based on your preferences